psychemedia/storytelling-notes/wife-selling.md

 THE SHEFFIELD WIFE SELLING CASE.

 *The Standard* observes that if we desire to reach the foundation of the idea of wife selling, we must go further back than even the Longobard laws.
-We must seek for it in that remote period in the world’s history when a woman was considered, as she still is among modern savage tribes and in Moslem countries, in the light of a marketable commeodity.
+We must seek for it in that remote period in the world's history when a woman was considered, as she still is among modern savage tribes and in Moslem countries, in the light of a marketable commeodity.
 The father sold her, and the husband who bought her, when tired of bargain, re-sold his "chattel," to be, as Petruchio said of Katherine, "the ox, the ass, the everything" of another barbarian lord.
 In Babylon there was a regular wife auction, and until recemtly marriageable girls were literally brought to market at the fair of Nijni-Novgorod in Russia.
 A father, in early thmes, looked upon his daughters as valuable property, and hence the disrepute in which elopements were held, as mean attempts to steal a wife without paying for her.
 Dowries with brides were thought of only when society got so civilied that bachelors and spinsters were tolerated, and when the abandonment of polygamy left a surplus of females in the community.
 Accordingly, the ethnologist regards the Sheffield knife-grinder who sold his spouse for a quart of beer with keener interest than the paraochial authorities are likely to do.
 In the eyes of the Folk Lorist he is a "survival"—a remnant—of the boyhood of the world, and, like the stone axe and the kjökkenmödding, worthy of investigation as a relic of pre-historic times.

 https://britishnewspaperarchive.co.uk/viewer/bl/0000250/18810531/013/0003
 Sheffield Daily Telegraph - Tuesday 31 May 1881